 The Coastal Commission's approval of this permit shall not constitute a waiver of any public rights that exist or may exist on the property.
 The permittee shall not use this permit as evidence of a waiver of any public rights that may exist on the property.

 ACKNOWLEDGMENT OF PERMIT RECEIPT/ACCEPTANCE OF CONTENTS:

-I/We acknowledge that I/we have received a copy of this permit and have accepted its contents including all conditions.
-Applicant's Signature Date of Signing
+I/We acknowledge that I/we have receivincluding all conditions. ed a copy of this permit and h have accepted its contents Applicant's Signature Date of Signing